sdypy/sdypy-EMA/README.rst

 -------------------

 - **UFF** support: Import FRFs directly from UFF files.
 The `pyUFF <https://pypi.org/project/pyuff/>`_ package is used to read the UFF files.
-- **Stability chart** upgrade: Show/hide unstable poles to improve the clearity of the chart.
+- **Stability chart** upgrade: Show/hide unstable poles to improve the clarity of the chart.
 - Documentation update.